mutwirim/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script to print out the absolute path name of the current working directory a script to display the contents list of your current directory
+- a script to print out the absolute path name of the current working directory
+- a script to display the contents list of your current directory
+- a script to take you to the home directory